florapdx/react-drafts/README.md

 ## React Text Editor

 React-based WYSIWYG editor built using DraftJS.
+Aim is to support the most commonly requested editor features, plus some uncommonly found features like support for tables.

 ## Features:
 * __Rich text editing, including__: